atillabyte/World/README.md

 # World
-Everybody Edits World Library - Sync &amp; Save Worlds
+Everybody Edits World Library

-This library allows saving/uploading worlds to/from JSON directly from BigDB.
+This library allows seamless interaction with Everybody Edits Worlds.
+It allows you to view World properties, such as plays, name, woots, as well as blocks.

 # Features
-- Properties automatically in proper packet argument order.
+- A future-proof design, block properties automatically in proper order in Message packet.
-- A future-proof design, updates unnecessary as long as the server is properly constructed.
-- A very simple, modern and robust format - JSON!
+- A modern and rebust format for serialization and deserialization - JSON.

-### To-Do
-- Permutation of property order to maintain a last-resort attempt at valid block placement.

-### Dependencies
-- PlayerIOClient
-- Newtonsoft.Json
+- A command-line utility serving as functional examples (i.e. creating minimaps and synchronizing worlds to/from JSON).